Keurig and AB InBev team up on in-home booze maker

 Keurig desperately needs a hit product.
 It was acquired in 2015 for $13.9 billion by JAB Holding, which is privately held, after the company's stock price slid 70% in one year thanks to a massive sales slump.

-The Kold was Keurig's first product launch under new ownership -- and it was a major flop.
+The Kold, Keurig's latest product launch, was a major flop.
 The company stopped making them in June last year after just 10 months of production, and even doled out refunds to customers who purchased the product, which retailed for a whopping $370.

 Related: Sears sells Craftsman to Stanley Black & Decker